Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Introduction

 Aside from the planet-planet interactions, the influence of the star on the stability of the system can not be neglected when the orbits of the planets are close enough to the star.
 Many such close planets are already observed, such as in planetary systems TRAPPIST-1, Kepler-20, Kepler-42, Kepler-90, to name a few.
-General relativity (GR) also causes precession of the orbits (where due to the weak field nature of the problem we consider only the first-order post-Newtonian approximation).
+General relativity (GR) also causes precession of the orbits, where due to the weak field nature of the problem we consider only the first-order post-Newtonian approximation.
 When the summation of the precession rates of GR and Laplace-Lagrange effect is much faster than that of EKL's, further eccentricity excitations will be suppressed.
 However, when the synthesized precession rate of GR and Laplace-Lagrange effect is comparable to or slower than that of EKL's, a resonant-like behavior takes place which tends to excite the eccentricity of the inner member \citep[e.g.][]{Naoz_2013a}.

 In this work, we extend the previous stability criterion derived in \citet{Denham_2018} by incorporating short-range forces or effects, such as general relativity, and comparing the precession rates of different effects.
-Moreover, we generalize the treatment beyond $2+1$ to general $N+1$ systems and show $3+1$ systems as an example.
+Moreover, we generalize the treatment beyond $2+1$ to general $N+1$ systems and show $2+1$ and $3+1$ systems as examples.
 We find that general relativity indeed suppresses the excitation from the outer companion and helps stabilize the system.
 The example systems are numerically integrated to test our analytical criterion.
+Finally, we apply our criterion to two observed systems to constrain the parameter space in which a hidden companion may reside.